frano-sasvari-typeqast/contactlist-app/README.md

-# phonebook-app
+# PhoneBook App

-The PhoneBook App built with Laravel and Vue.js.
-Provides contacts and favorite contacts list.
+The PhoneBook Application which provides contacts and favorite contacts list.
+Build with Laravel as backend framework for RESTful API, Vue.js as frontend framework and Bootstrap 4 as CSS solution.

+## Configuration